Twitter Stock Sees Bear Note Amid Buyout Uncertainty

 Meanwhile, short-term options traders have rarely been more put-biased.
 This is per the security's Schaeffer's put/call open interest ratio (SOIR) of 0.82, which ranks in the 81st percentile of annual readings.

 It's also worth noting Twitter stock's Schaeffer's Volatility Scorecard (SVS) ranks at an elevated 82 out of 100.
-In other words, the equity has exceeded option traders' volatility expectations over the last 12 months, making now an ideal opportunity to weigh on its next move with options.7 Metaverse Stocks That May Go Out of This World
+In other words, the equity has exceeded option traders' volatility expectations over the last 12 months, making now an ideal opportunity to weigh on its next move with options.7 Dividend Aristocrats to Help You Take the Bite Out of the Bear

 .